Documentation

 Token URL

-URL used by the relying party to retrieve the access and id tokens after a user has successfully authenticated to the authorization server and has returned to the relying party with an auth code.
+URL used by the relying party to retrieve the access, id, and refresh tokens after a user has successfully authenticated to the authorization server and has returned to the relying party with an auth code.
+This endpoint can also be used to submit refresh tokens to get new access, id, and refresh tokens without requiring the user to do another interactive login.

 POST /token